Prohibited airspace: Russia

-City of Moscow.
-Many flights are being regularly routed through the outer regions of this airspace.
+Many flights are being regularly routed through the outer regions of this airspace due to the Russo-Ukrainian War.

 Since October 25, 2015, Ukrainian aircraft have been prohibited from entering Russian airspace.

-After the Western countries banned Russian planes from its skies following the Russian invasion of Ukraine, aircraft registered in or operated by the Australia, Canada, Japan, New Zealand, Singapore, South Korea, Taiwan, United Kingdom, United States, Norway, Iceland, Switzerland and the European Union member states are banned from using Russian airspace.
+After the Western countries banned Russian planes from its skies following the Russian invasion of Ukraine, aircraft registered in or operated by Australia, Canada, Japan, New Zealand, Singapore, South Korea, Taiwan, United Kingdom, United States, Norway, Iceland, Switzerland and the European Union member states are banned from using Russian airspace.

-On October 30, 2022, Cathay Pacific announced that it would resume using Russian airspace on some flights such as the "polar route" from New York to Hong Kong, which had stopped following the Russian invasion of Ukraine.
+On October 30, 2022, Cathay Pacific, a Hong Kong airline, announced that it would resume using Russian airspace on some flights such as the "polar route" from New York to Hong Kong, which had stopped following the Russian invasion of Ukraine.

 Due to the Russian invasion of Ukraine, Russian aircraft are not allowed to fly over numerous countries.
 These include: